TomLayan1/Cake-app/README.md

 ## Features

-- **Cake Inventory Management:** Remove cakes from the inventory to understand state management with Redux.
+- **Cake state Management:** Updating the state of the app to understand state management with Redux.
 - **Redux Integration:** Learn how to connect Redux with React components and manage the application's state effectively.

 ## Getting Started